Stream-AD/MIDAS/README.md

 ## Citation

-If you use this code for your research, please consider citing our arXiv preprint
+If you use this code for your research, please consider citing the arXiv preprint

 ```bibtex
 @misc{bhatia2020realtime,